Kingdom of Amber: Facilitation under Shah Jahan

 Jai was first deputed to suppress a rebellion in Mahaban and then sent to fight Nazr Muhammad in Kabul.
 Jai was also tasked with dealing with the rebellious Khan-i-Jahan in Ghatpur.
 In 1631, he was part of the campaign against Bijapur Sultanate.
 He commanded his forces and distinguished himself during the Siege of Parenda and Daulatabad in 1635.
 After the command of the army was handed to Prince Aurangzeb in 1636, Jai Singh also won the fort of Nagpur and Devgarh in 1637.

 In 1639, because of his display of immense valor, he was bestowed upon, the unique title of Mirza Raja by Shah Jahan.
 In 1654, he was sent to Chittor to confront Maharana Raj Singh for violating the 1616 treaty by carrying out repairs to the Chittorgarh.

 The war of succession of Shah Jahan

 When the war of succession of 1657 broke out, Jai Singh was deputed to convince Prince Shuja to end his rebellion but failed.
 He later defeated Shuja in Bahadurpur in 1658.
 Later, Shuja surrendered to Dara Shikoh and was given the charge of Bengal.
 Raja Jaswant Singh of Marwar was defeated by Prince Aurangzeb and Murad in 1658 and they marched towards Agra.
-Jai Singh couldn't reach Agra in time and Dara Shikoh was defeated in the Battle of Samugarh.
+Jai Singh could not reach Agra in time and Dara Shikoh was defeated in the Battle of Samugarh.
 Soon, Jai Singh presented himself in front of the new emperor Aurangzeb and was tasked with capturing Dara Shikoh.
 He defeated Shikoh in the Battle of Deorai in 1659.
 Dara sought refuge under Malik Jeevan but he was betrayed and turned in with Jai Singh who brought him back to Agra.